What is a "Hot Summer," let's get scientific.

 2. Heat waves, as measured by a number of consecutive days with daily maximums of 90 degrees or more (as in NWS data)

-3. Prolonged dry spells, without rain, so that outdoor activities can be carried on without the hassles of covering things up, drying them off to prevent mildew and rust.
+3. Prolonged dry spells, without rain, and without heavy morning dew, so that outdoor activities can be carried on without the hassles of covering things up, drying them off to prevent mildew and rust.

 4. Days that are actually cloudless all day seem to rank especially high in a public perception of "Summertime."
 This may be especially true because summertime in the Northwest is when the largest numbers of "city" people are outdoors trying to enjoy camping, family reunions, weddings, and other such activities that expose them to "the weather" much more than at other seasons of the yearly cycle.

-eg. extraordinary heat that leaves a memory far larger than its
+percetion; eg. extraordinary heat that leaves a memory far larger

 extends well beyond astronomical dates of June 21 to Sept.
 21.